antigenius0910/lightbulb_drumtrigger/README.md

 # Drum_trigger_light_bulbs

+   Ride with buzzer underneath acting as a trigger controlling volume sensor on or off.
+Volume sensor then trigger 120v power relay to lit   up the light bulbs

    This sketch reads a piezo element to detect a knocking sound.
    It reads an analog pin and compares the result to a set threshold.
    If the result is greater than the threshold, it writes